pkastner/css-groundhog/docs/_pages/index.md

 can't use Bernina for some reason, the open source alternative "[Open Sans](https://www.google.com/fonts/specimen/Open+Sans)" works as well.
 Make sure you get the 300 and 400 font styles.

+### Icons

 Same goes for the iconography used with Groundhog.
 You can find them in the asset package available in the [asset library](http://assets.ruxitlabs.com/brand/groundhog/).

 ## One more thing!

 Groundhog is also built with Groundhog.
 Who would have thought?

+## Maintainers

+This project is maintained by:

+- Katrin Freihofner
+- Thomas Heller
+- Stefan Baumgartner

+With contributions by:

+- Sascha Zarhuber